 ● Third-party accessories

 MagSafe is Apple's wireless charging system for the iPhone 12 and iPhone 13 family of smartphones.
 That system includes built-in magnets on the iPhone and cases and charging accessories from Apple and official partners.
-Previously, it was also a marketing term for MacBook chargers from 2006 until its gradual phaseout from 2015 to 2017.
+It is also a marketing term for MacBook chargers used from 2006 to 2017, then revived in the 2021 MacBook Pro lineup.